-When you begin to meditation, select a quiet place and sit in a comfortable position.
+When you begin to meditate, select a quiet place and sit in a comfortable position.
 Many people sit cross-legged and keep the back straight, but you can also lie down.
-The aim is to free the mind of thoughts and experience an inner silence and peace.
+The aim is to free the mind of thoughts and experience inner silence and peace.

 When you can get into the habit of daily meditation, you’re more apt to be calmer and less likely to react.
 Your thoughts will be less chaotic, and you may even become more focused.